Jihadmimouni/GL1TCH_OS/readme.md

 - **make:** Build automation tool.
 Install using your package manager (e.g., `sudo apt-get install make`).
 - **Bochs:** Debugger and emulator.
 Optional for debugging purposes.
 Install from [Bochs website](https://bochs.sourceforge.io/).
 - **File Editor:** Any text editor of your choice for code modifications.
+- **WCC** (Watcom C Compiler): C compiler for compiling the kernel as it supports the 16-bit mode.
+Install from [WCC repository](https://github.com/open-watcom/open-watcom-v2).

 ## Steps to Start:
 1. **Install Requirements:**